Last update

 In this context, the relevant ministers are working on a package of joint measures to be finalised by the end of the year.
 This will include a more flexible maternity leave, part-time family work, the organisation of working time and new rules on Sunday working, in line with the coalition agreement that introduced these measures.
 In the coming months, the respective ministers will discuss these issues with the social partners.

-Social cohesion encompasses living together in peace and security, adhering to the rules established by the State and local authorities.
+Social cohesion also means living together in peace and security, adhering to the rules established by the State and local authorities.
 It is the responsibility of the State and the police to uphold these standards.
 Because security and freedom, as well as security and peaceful coexistence, go hand in hand, and given the growth of our population, the government is increasing the number of candidates per promotion within the police force from 160 to 200.
-More police officers mean more visibility and a regular presence in the streets.
+More police officers means more visibility and a regular presence in the streets.

 Our social system is largely based on employment: health insurance, unemployment benefits, the pension system.
 Our social safety net is tightly woven around employment.
 You can't separate the social from the economic.
 On the one hand, this means that work must be profitable.